Reflections on Pipe Dreams and Self-Obsession

 I’d catwalk up to complete strangers at the Ponderosa and pose for them.
 If any background music was playing, forget about it, you were getting a full-blown choreographed dance number right here in this Blockbuster checkout line, my mother apologetic but mostly unaccountable for my failure to recognize not everything is about me (sadly, something my boyfriend continues to remind me to date), yet negated by the fact that my parents kept boxes of entire disposable camera film rolls devoted to me posing with hands out in a curtsy and a Shirley Temple smile.

 There was the Talk-Girl on which I recorded an entire album with my keyboard.
-Yes, I made an album, it was called Roy G. Biv., and the hit single was a country song, “Hey Jake!” (🎵Hey Jake, smokin’ your cigarettes, sittin’ at the bar talkin’ with me🎵), followed by an out-of-character R&B ballad, “Woman’s World,” that didn’t favor well with the stuffed animal fans or the cousins I played it for, unsolicited.)
+Yes, I made an album, it was called Roy G. Biv., and the hit single was a country song, “Hey Jake!” (🎵Hey Jake, smokin’ your cigarettes, sittin’ at the bar talkin’ with me🎵), followed by an out-of-character R&B ballad, “Woman’s World,” that didn’t favor well with the stuffed animal fans or the cousins I played it for, unsolicited.
 The bottom drawer of my dresser held a tangled treasure trove of cheap, play dress-up costumes and props that would rival Ava St. Claire’s closet: bejeweled, feathery, sparkly, leathery, satiny, and silky coats, skirts, scarves, off-the-shoulder floor-sweeping gowns, and all the accoutrements: hats, masks, pearly white clutches stained in hot pink lipstick, batons, clip-on earrings, a staff made of roses.
 Inexplicably, I was handed down my old babysitter’s turquoise cheerleading costume that I would wear alone at my bedroom desk, pretending to be a high school cheer coach in math class getting erasers thrown at her from an admiring quarterback flirting across the way.
 (Read that again slowly: I threw erasers at myself to get my own attention.
 You’ll never reach the center of an only child’s Tootsie Pop, the layers of narcissism run so deep).

 Extended family gritted their teeth through half-attentive smiles during the latest ‘written, directed, and performed by me’ one-woman shows being broadcast in the arch of the dining room when trying to digest Christmas dinner.
 But my parents (and the cats) got the brunt of the weekly auditions for imaginary roles: Olivia Newton-John inspired jazzercise ditties, word-for-word remakes of scenes from Alice in Wonderland, improvisational sketches a la Whose Line Is It Anyway?
 It was like living with Woody Allen.
-I even did audition for something once: me atop a stool in a wizard hat chatting into an unplugged microphone that we sent to Warner Brothers as part of a sweepstakes to interview the cast of the first Harry Potter movie on the red carpet in London.
+I even did audition for something once: the family camcorder running, me seated atop a stool in a wizard hat, chatting into an unplugged microphone that we sent to Warner Brothers as part of a sweepstakes to interview the cast of the first Harry Potter movie on the red carpet in London.
 I, obviously, did not evoke a performance worthy of what they were looking for, and remain salty to this day about not being chosen.

 But the true catalyst of wanting to be a ⭐️ STAR ⭐️ happened around age six or seven, when I saw Grease on Broadway starring Brooke Shields and Rosie O’Donnell.
 Joe Piscopo pulled me on stage during the intermission to dance in my saddle shoes and poodle skirt and the massive audience squealed at my adorableness.
 The thrill was indescribable as I felt the sea of blank, no-name faces watching me – it gave me an electric buzz I had never felt before.
 After we left the show, we bumped into Lynn Redgrave sporting a long white coat and my Aunt asked that she sign my autograph book.
 I still have the photograph proof: an old-timey actress whose identity I didn’t even know bending down to my level and smiling at me sweetly while she asked my name and signed my little autograph book from Disney World, adding her flawless, loopy signature alongside Snow White and the Seven Dwarves; and me, still drunk from the thrill of the stage, gushing like she was here to see me.
 It was one of those rare, addicting, star-studded New York City days, a drug that once I got a taste for it, I couldn’t bear to give it up.